Philipp15b/CompassEx/README.md

 ## More

+This plugin uses mcstats.org's Plugin Metrics.
+That means it sends anonymous statistics to mcstats.org to help me develop the plugin.
+[You can find more about it and how to disable it here](http://mcstats.org/learn-more/).

 Do you think you found any bugs?
 [Submit one here](https://github.com/Philipp15b/CompassEx/issues).

 You think you can help by adding a feature or fixing a bug?
 Go to the [GitHub repository](https://github.com/Philipp15b/CompassEx).